bugfender/BugfenderSDK-React-Sample/README.md

 # Bugfender

-Bugfender is a game-changing platform that logs every detail your users experience and feeds the data straight to an easy-to-use web console.
+[Bugfender](https://bugfender.com) is a game-changing platform that logs every detail your users experience and feeds the data straight to an easy-to-use web console.
 Bugfender SDK is multi-platform and available for mobile and web apps, so you can use the same tool for all your apps.

 ## Bugfender SDK React Sample

 This repository contains a sample React application with Bugfender SDK to collect user logs.

-If you plan to use Bugfender SDK on an **vanilla Javascript app**, visit https://github.com/bugfender/BugfenderSDK-JS-Sample

 ### Running the app